Hopewell vs Wagner Middle: Round Rock ISD vs Georgetown ISD

 Williamson County Buyers Keep Asking About These Two Middle Schools

 The question I hear most often is whether it is better to be in Round Rock ISD or Georgetown ISD, and the answer depends entirely on which campuses you are comparing.
 In this case, Hopewell has the clear advantage on paper.
-An 86 with B ratings across the board vs a 74 with a mix of C and D ratings (and an F in Closing the Gaps) is not a small difference.
+An 86 with B ratings across the board vs a 74 with a mix of C and D ratings (including a D in Student Achievement) is not a small difference.
 But Wagner is a newer campus in a rapidly growing part of Georgetown, and growing schools sometimes take a few years to find their footing.

 Hopewell vs Wagner: Quick Comparison